sulfo/xml-sitemap-feed/readme.txt

 = How are the values for priority and changefreq calculated? =

 The front page has a fixed priority of 100% (1.0).
-When your site has more posts that pages (you must be using WordPress for a blog), pages have a default priority of 40% (0.4) and posts  have a default priority of 70% (0.7).
-If your site has more pages than posts (you must be using WordPress as CMS), pages have a default priority of 70% (0.7) and posts  have a default priority of 40% (0.4).
+When your site has more posts than pages (you must be using WordPress for a blog), pages have a default priority of 40% (0.4) and posts  have a default priority of 80% (0.8).
+If your site has more pages than posts (you must be using WordPress as CMS), pages have a default priority of 80% (0.8) and posts have a default priority of 40% (0.4).

-Page priotity can vary between 10% (0.1) and 90% (0.9) depending on the page level (decreasing 10% for each sub-level) and relative number of comments.
-Post priority can vary between 10% (0.1) and 90% (0.9) depending on relative number of comments and relative post age.
+Page and post priotity can vary between 0% (0.0) and 100% (1.0).
+Page priority depends on the page level (decreasing 10% for each sub-level) and relative number of comments.
+Post priority depends on relative number of comments and relative last comment age or (when the post has no comments) last post modification age.

-The cangefreq of the frontpage is fixed to daily and calculated for pages and post to either monthly, weekly or daily depending on comments.
+The cangefreq of the frontpage is fixed to daily and calculated for pages and post to either daily, weekly, monthly or yearly depending on age and comment activity.

 Dynamic pages like category pages, tag pages and archive pages are not listed in the XML Sitemap.

 = Can I manipulate values for priority and changefreq? =

 Yes and No. This plugin has no options page so there is no way to manually set the priority of urls in the sitemap.
-But there is automatic post priority calculation based on _post modifaction date_ and comment activity, that can either make post priority go to 90% (0.9) for fairly recent posts with many comments or 10% (0.1) for very old posts with no comments.
+But there is automatic post priority calculation based on _post modifaction date_ and _comment activity_, that can either make post priority go to 100% (1.0) for posts with many and recent comments or 0% (0) for the oldest posts with no comments.

-This feature can be used to your advantage: by resaving your most important older posts from time to time, keeping the **lastmod date** fairly recent, you can ensure a priority of at least 70% (0.7) for those urls.
+This feature can be used to your advantage: by resaving your most important older posts from time to time, keeping the **lastmod date** fairly recent, you can ensure a priority of at least 80% (0.8) for those urls.
 And if you have comments on on those pages, the priority will even go up to 90% (0.9).

-If you cannot live with these rules, edit the values `$post_priority`, `$minpost_priority`, `$maxpost_priority`, `$page_priority`, `$frontpage_priority` in xml-sitemap-feed/sitemap.xml.php
+If you cannot live with these rules, edit the values `$min_priority`, `$max_priority` and `$frontpage_priority` in xml-sitemap-feed/feed-sitemap.php

 = Do I need to submit the sitemap to search engines? =